ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 The seasonal scoring is now calculated live, every time you submit a score.
 Alongside that, the Spotlights season pages now include a full seasonal leaderboard, with dynamically updating division tiers.

 Want to see this in action?
-Submit a playlist score and look up your name on designated game mode leaderboard!
+Submit a playlist score and look up your name in the designated game mode leaderboard!

 - [osu!](https://osu.ppy.sh/seasons/42)
 - [osu!taiko](https://osu.ppy.sh/seasons/43)